 - A company is resident if it is incorporated or centrally controlled or managed in Malaysia.

 - Overseas investments of over MYR50 million (or foreign currency equivalent) made by a resident company funded through domestic borrowing must seek prior BNM approval and must also be registered with the BNM.

 - Malaysia is a member of the Association of Southeast Asian Nations (ASEAN).

 - Foreign currency may be freely imported or exported by residents and non-residents.

-- There are anti-money laundering and counter terrorism financing legislation in place.
+- There is anti-money laundering and counter-terrorism financing legislation in place.

 - Malaysia has set up a financial intelligence unit, the Unit Perisikan Kewangan (UPW), which is part of the BNM and a member of the Egmont Group.

 (Real Time Transfer of Funds and Securities)

 (Scripless Securities Trading System)